Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 The Thirsty Deckhand is the most luxurious tavern in Gullenshire.
 Upon asking for a tavern, the player will be told that they *have* to visit it at least once.

 ## Grunge's Bucketfuls
 Grunge's Bucketfuls is a cheap-looking but popular tavern amongst sailors.
-The prices are good and the ale is served in (clean) buckets along with
+The prices are good and the ale is served in (clean) buckets along with enough tankards for everyone at the table.
+The ale isn't particularly savory but it does the job.
+The tavern is owned and run by [[Earnest Grunge]], or simply Earny.

+This establishment is not a part of the Network, but it is home to many rumors, so it's valuable to them.
+Operatives generally spend their time there listening in to the word around the street, and maybe even influencing it a little.

 # Appendix B